bitfinexcom/dazaar/docs/whitepaper.md

 peer A from continue to share it with B, even if the author has stopped sharing with B.

-For a market place we obviously want better mechanics for this.
-To provide this we introduce a concept of "re-keyed" Hypercores.
-A re-keyed Hypercore is a Hypercore that share the data and Merkle Tree with another Hypercore, but its Merkle root is signed by a different key pair which makes it look like a different data set on the network.
+For a marketplace this does not suffice.
+To solve this we introduce the concept of "rekeyed" Hypercores.
+A rekeyed Hypercore is a Hypercore that shares data and Merkle Tree with another Hypercore, but its Merkle root is signed by a different key pair, which makes it appear like a different dataset on the network.

 If we look at the technical drawing for a Hypercore with 4 pieces of data in the beginning of this paper